The Second Best Exotic Marigold Hotel: Release

-The Second Best Exotic Marigold Hotel topped the UK box office during its first week, earning £3.8 million.
+The film topped the UK box office during its first week, earning £3.8 million.
 It stayed top of the UK box office chart for a second week, grossing over £1.9 million and held on to the top spot for the third week in a row, fended off competition from latest Liam Neeson actioner, Run All Night, and claimed £1.4 million in total.
 In the United States, it opened strong at number three at the US box office with an estimated $8.6 million in its first weekend of release.
 During its opening weekend, the film also scored the highest average gross of any film in wide release, averaging $5,467 from 1,573 theaters.

 Critical reception

-On Rotten Tomatoes the film has an approval rating of rating of 65%, based on 185 reviews, with an average rating of 6/10.
-The site's consensus reads, "The Second Best Exotic Marigold Hotel is about as original as its title—but with a cast this talented and effortlessly charming, that hardly matters."
-On Metacritic the film has a weighted average score of 51 out of 100, based on 36 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film a grade of "B+" on an A+ to F scale.
+The review aggregator Metacritic gave the film a weighted average score of 51 out of 100, indicating "mixed or average reviews", based on 36 reviews, of which it classified 18 as mixed, 16 as positive, and 2 as negative.
+Rotten Tomatoes, categorizing reviews as positive or negative, assessed 183 reviews and categorized 122 as positive and 61 as negative for a score of 67%.
+Of the subset of reviews that had scores, the average rating was 6.1 out of 10.
+Rotten Tomatoes summarized the critics' consensus, "The Second Best Exotic Marigold Hotel is about as original as its title—but with a cast this talented and effortlessly charming, that hardly matters."

 Peter Debruge of Variety wrote: "It’s not so common to find an ensemble of this caliber so enthusiastic to work together, and that chemistry comes across."

-Leslie Felper of The Hollywood Reporter called it "a sluggish also-ran compared to its predecessor."
+Leslie Felper of The Hollywood Reporter called it "sluggish compared to its predecessor."